Zhu Rongji: Family

+Education

-Zhu was educated locally, and after graduation from high school he attended the prestigious Tsinghua University in Beijing.
-At Tsinghua he became a student leader and took part in activities organized by the Communist Party.
-He graduated with a degree in electrical engineering and joined the Chinese Communist Party (CCP) in 1949, the same year that Mao Zedong proclaimed the People's Republic of China.
+Zhu was educated locally, and after graduating from high school he enrolled at the prestigious Tsinghua University in Beijing in 1947.
+At Tsinghua he became a student leader and took part in activities organized by the CCP.
+He joined the CCP in 1949, the same year that Mao Zedong proclaimed the PRC, and he graduated from Tsinghua University with a bachelor's degree in electrical engineering in 1951.

 People's Republic of China

 Zhu then began his career as a civil servant in the Northeast China Ministry of Industries, where he was appointed the deputy head of its production planning office.
-In 1951 he became the chairman of the Tsinghua Student Union.
+In 1951, he became the chairman of the Tsinghua Student Union.
 From 1952 to 1958 he worked in the State Planning Commission, where he was group head, deputy director, and deputy section chief.
-In 1957, during the Hundred Flowers Campaign, he criticized Mao's economic policies, saying that they promoted "irrational high growth".
+In 1957, during the Hundred Flowers Campaign, he criticized Mao's economic policies, saying that they promoted "irrationally high growth".
 His comments led to him being subsequently identified as a "rightist" in 1958 during the Anti-Rightist Campaign, for which he was persecuted, demoted, disgraced, and thrown out of the Communist Party in January 1958.
-In the late 1950s his family was also persecuted for their pre-revolutionary status as wealthy landowners, and their family mansion was destroyed.
+In the late 1950s, his family was also persecuted for their pre-revolutionary status as wealthy landowners, and their family mansion was destroyed.

 After his persecution as a rightist, Zhu was sent to work at a remote cadre school.
 In 1962, following the famine and industrial collapse caused by the Great Leap Forward, Zhu was pardoned (but not politically rehabilitated), and assigned to work as an engineer at the National Economic Bureau of the State Planning Commission.
 During the Cultural Revolution, Zhu was purged again.
 From 1970 to 1975, he was sent for "re-education" to a May Seventh Cadre School, a special farm for disgraced government workers and former Party members.
 During his five-year exile in the countryside Zhu was a manual laborer, raising pigs and cattle, carrying human waste, and planting rice.